Nader Shah: First Ottoman campaign and the reconquest of the Caucasus

-Nader becomes Shah of Iran
+Shah of Iran

-Nader suggested to his closest intimates, after a great hunting party on the Moghan plains (presently split between Azerbaijan and Iran), that he should be proclaimed the new king (shah) in place of the young Abbas III.
-The small group of close intimates, Nader's friends, included Tahmasp Khan Jalayer and Hasan-Ali Beg Bestami.
-Following Nader's suggestion, the group did not "demur", and Hasan-Ali remained silent.
-When Nader asked him why he remained silent, Hasan-Ali replied that the best thing for Nader to do would be assembling all leading men of the state, in order to receive their agreement in "a signed and sealed document of consent".
-Nader approved with the proposal, and the writers of the chancellery, which included the court historian Mirza Mehdi Khan Astarabadi, were instructed with sending out orders to the military, clergy and nobility of the nation to summon at the plains.
+Nader suggested to his closest intimates, after a great hunting party on the Moghan plain (presently split between Azerbaijan and Iran), that he should be proclaimed the new king (shah) in place of the young Abbas III.
+This small group of Nader's close friends included Tahmasp Khan Jalayer and Hasan-Ali Beg Bestami.
+The group made no objections, but Hasan-Ali stayed silent.
+When Nader asked Hasan-Ali why he remained silent, he replied that the best thing for Nader to do would be to assemble to all the most prominent men of the state in order to receive their agreement in "a signed and sealed document of consent".
+Nader approved of this proposal, and the writers of the chancellery, which included the court historian Mirza Mehdi Khan Astarabadi, were instructed to sending out orders to the military leaders, clergy and nobility of the nation to summon at the Moghan plain.
 The summonses for the people to attend had gone out in November 1735, and they began arriving in January 1736.
-In the same month of January 1736, Nader held a qoroltai (a grand meeting in the tradition of Genghis Khan and Timur) on the Moghan plains.
+That same month, Nader held a qoroltai (a grand meeting in the tradition of Genghis Khan and Timur) on the Moghan plain.
 The Moghan plain was specifically chosen for its size and "abundance of fodder".
 Everyone agreed to the proposal of Nader becoming the new king, many—if not most—enthusiastically, the rest fearing Nader's anger if they showed support for the deposed Safavids.
-Nader was crowned Shah of Iran on 8 March 1736, a date his astrologers had chosen as being especially favorable, in attendance of an "exceptionally large assembly" composed of the military, religious and nobility of the nation, as well as the Ottoman ambassador Ali Pasha.
+Nader was crowned Shah of Iran on 8 March 1736, a date his astrologers had chosen as being especially favorable, in attendance of an "exceptionally large assembly" composed of the nobility and military and religious elite of the nation, as well as the Ottoman ambassador Ali Pasha.

 He cut a deal with notables and the clergy that he would only assume the position of Shah if they promised to refrain from cursing Omar and Uthman, avoid beating themselves to draw blood at the Ashura festival, accept Sunni practices as legitimate, and to obey Nader's children and relatives after his death, thereby setting up a dynasty in his name.
 He was effectively realigning Persia with Sunni Islam.
 The notables accepted.
+As was traditional for the ruler in Muslim nations, Nader's name was read in the Friday prayers and appeared on the coins from this point on.
+A new royal seal was also created, which said the following: "Since the jewel of State and Religion had vanished from its place God reinstated it in the name of the Iranian Nader".